 We speak with Dr. Alejandro Elorriaga Claraco [MD (Spain), Sports Medicine Specialist (Spain), Director of McMaster University Contemporary Medical Acupuncture Program] about the science behind both traditional and neurofunctional acupuncture and their similarities and differences.

 Alejandro also discusses his evolution as a clinician and his integration of neurofunctional acupuncture in the treatment of high-level athletes.
+Watch the video for practical demonstrations of these acupuncture techniques in action.

 Dr. Alejandro Elorriaga Claraco teaches at McMaster Contemporary Medical Acupuncture program.